 When I was looking to buy my first 5.1 channels speaker system, I considered those 2 models primarily.
 At that time, the Logitech X-540 was not yet available in Mauritius, and I had to opt for the Creative Inspire M5300 which was priced Rs.2700 (~$90).
+As I have heard from other reviews, this subwoofers have something amazing, according to some, it’s performance is great, let’s find out if it is true or not.
 Well, for this review I’m not going to bother you with figures and whatnot.
 I’ll just tell you about my testing results.
 For both setups, I placed the 2 back speakers on a wall behind me, the front and centre speakers were on my desk in front.
 The speakers are powered by a Creative SoundBlaster Audigy SE 5.1 capable soundcard.

 Creative Inspire M5300:

 The M5300 came in well packaged, the woofer in polystyrene (that white snowy stuff) and the individual 5 speakers were in their own box, each wrapped in plastic.
 Overall, the presentation looked good.
 Hooking up the speakers were no big deal.
 The cables are NOT colour coded, but they have those small tags which you stick to the jacks.
 The 3 line-in wires are hard-wired in the woofer (front, rear, centre/sub wires).
 The set also comes with a small volume controller which is quite useful.
 Note that the bass control is placed behind the sub, where the wires are plugged, so it’s hard to reach sometimes.
 Specially if you need to crawl under your desk.